jdesive/dockarr/README.md

 - `/opt/htpc`: This is where all configuration, SSL certs, and various persistent settings are stored.
 (We suggest this be on your main drive, SSD)
 - `/mnt/Media`: This is the Media parent directory.
 Here is where you Movies, TV Shows, Music, Photos, etc. are stored.
 (We suggest this be a mounted share from a NAS or SAN)
 - `/opt/htpc/tmp`: This is the working directory for all media.
 Files that are in the process of downloading or other various temp files are stored here.
 (We suggest this also be on your main drive, SSD)

+## Service Config
+Most services are left to set up however you choose via their UI as listed in *Service Links* section, searcharr does require a local settings.py file to be edited with the correct values (There is no UI).

+To edit this file, you can do so when you edit the `htpc.env` file during initial setup.
+The script will let you know this is optional.
+If you choose to do this after initial setup, you will need to manually restart the searcharr container before the changes take effect.
+You can do this with `docker restart searcharr`.